 At the Center for Early Childhood Research, we conduct cutting edge research exploring the development of cognition, action, and perception during infancy and childhood.
 Our research focuses on space, number, language, social understanding, empathy, and moral reasoning.

 Older Adult Studies (60+)

-Researchers in the Department of Psychology are interested in successful aging, as well as age-related changes in the brain that can affect psychological processing in a variety of domains (e.g., cognitive, emotional, personality, social).
+Researchers in the Memory Research Lab in the Department of Psychology are interested in successful aging, as well as age-related changes in the brain that can affect psychological processing in a variety of domains (e.g., cognitive, emotional, personality, social).
 If you are an older adult (e.g., aged 60 years or older), please consider volunteering an hour or two of your time to participate as a research subject in one of our ongoing research studies.
 In addition to the intellectual contribution to science, our studies typically compensate for time and transportation.
 Tell your friends, too!
 If you are interested in learning more about the aging studies conducted in the Department of Psychology, please visit: